-- This measure is related to: - o #0390-: Prostate Cancer: Adjuvant Hormonal Therapy for High or Very High Risk Prostate Cancer Patients (AMA-PCPI) - #1853-: Radical Prostatectomy Pathology Reporting (CAP) - The developer stated that the measure specifications are not completed harmonized; #0390 and #1853 address different target populations and different aspects of prostate cancer care.
+- This measure is related to: - #0390: Prostate Cancer: Adjuvant Hormonal Therapy for High or Very High Risk Prostate Cancer Patients (AMA-PCPI) - #1853: Radical Prostatectomy Pathology Reporting (CAP) - The developer stated that the measure specifications are not completed harmonized; #0390 and #1853 address different target populations and different aspects of prostate cancer care.

 After the comment period, the Committee emphasized their concerns with the lack of data from the measure as specified.
 The developer agreed to provide the Standing Committee with additional data during the measure's scheduled annual review (within one year).
-The Standing Committee recommended the measure on the condition the measure is reviewed through an ad-hoc review (after scheduled annual review).
+The Standing Committee will review the additional data through an ad-hoc review.
+The Standing Committee agreed that the measure met the minimum criterion for reliability required for legacy eMeasures at this time.